isleofcode/ember-cordova/pages/workflow/livereload.md

 #### Customize the device live-reload url

 Livereload works by redirecting the cordova apps window.location from file://index.html to your locally running serve instance.
+In general, we detect and automatically set these values for you.

 There are times you may need to run live-reload from a remote host and port, or to customize a local url because we are not detecting it correctly.

 In all cases below, `<url>` refers to the full url including protocol,